ambuda-org/ambuda/CONTRIBUTING.md

 - Make code changes and commit

-- Submit a PR to `fork-landing` upstream branch.
+- Submit a PR to `development` upstream branch.

 - Wait for reviewers to comment or merge.